 Resin thermal transfer is the process used to print sharp black text and crisp bar codes that can be read by both infrared and visible-light bar code scanners.
-It is also the process used to print ultra-fast, economical one-colour cards.
-Like dye sublimation, this process uses a thermal printhead to transfer colour from the ribbon roll to the card.
-The difference, however, is that solid dots of colour are transferred in the form of a resin-based ink which fuses to the surface of the card when heated.
-This produces very durable, single-colour images.
+It is also the process used to print ultra-fast, economical one-color cards.
+Like dye sublimation, this process uses a thermal printhead to transfer color from the ribbon roll to the card.
+The difference, however, is that solid dots of color are transferred in the form of a resin-based ink which fuses to the surface of the card when heated.
+This produces very durable, single-color images.

 (Re-transfer) ID card printing technique where the card image is first printed onto a transparent re-transfer film, which is then stuck onto the card surface.
 Re-transfer printing provides high quality images and provides the ability to print on uneven card surfaces and/or differing materials.